Live in CanadaLive in Canada

 Can you leave Canada without paying departure tax?

 Canada does not have an exit tax checkpoint at the border.
-No one will stop you at the airport and ask whether you have filed Form T1243.
-You can physically leave Canada at any time, regardless of your tax status.
-However, leaving without paying does not make the tax disappear [4][12].
+Nobody at the airport will ask whether you filed Form T1243.
+You can physically leave Canada at any time regardless of your tax status.
+However, leaving without paying does not make the tax go away [4][12].

 How the CRA finds you

-Even after you leave, the CRA has extensive tools to track unreported departure tax:
+Even after you leave, the CRA has extensive tools to detect unfiled departure tax:

-• Common Reporting Standard (CRS): Canada participates in the automatic exchange of financial account information with over 100 countries.
-Your bank accounts, brokerage accounts, and investment holdings abroad are reported back to the CRA annually [12].
+• Common Reporting Standard (CRS): Canada automatically exchanges financial account information with over 100 countries.
+Your bank accounts, brokerage accounts, and investment holdings abroad are reported to the CRA annually [12].

-• Data matching algorithms: The CRA uses sophisticated data analytics to identify emigrants who filed no departure return despite having reportable assets.
+• Data matching algorithms: The CRA uses sophisticated data analytics to identify emigrants who haven't filed departure returns.

 What happens to the tax debt

-The departure tax is a legal obligation that arises automatically under section 128.1 of the ITA.
-Not paying it does not make it go away [4]:
+Departure tax is a legal obligation that arises automatically under section 128.1 of the ITA.
+Not paying does not eliminate it [4]:

-• Mutual collection assistance: Canada's tax treaties with over 90 countries include provisions for mutual collection assistance.
-The CRA can request that a foreign government collect Canadian tax debts on its behalf [6].
+• Mutual collection assistance: Canada's tax treaties with 90+ countries include mutual collection assistance provisions.
+The CRA can request a foreign government to collect Canadian tax debts on its behalf [6].

-• Liens on Canadian assets: The CRA can place liens on any property you still own in Canada, including bank accounts, real estate, and investments.
+• Liens on Canadian assets: The CRA can place liens on any property you still own in Canada.

-• Immigration consequences: Outstanding CRA debts can affect future Canadian visa applications, permanent residence renewals, and citizenship applications.
+• Immigration consequences: Outstanding CRA debts may affect future Canadian visa applications, permanent residency renewal, and citizenship applications.

-• Collections limitation period: The CRA generally has 6 to 10 years to collect assessed tax debts.
-However, this clock does not start until the CRA issues a Notice of Assessment.
+• Collection limitation period: The CRA generally has 6-10 years to collect assessed tax debts.
+However, this clock only starts after a notice of assessment is issued.
 For unfiled returns, there is effectively no limitation period [15].

 What if you never file and never come back?

-Some emigrants assume that if they never file a departure return and never return to Canada, the CRA cannot touch them.
+Some emigrants assume that if they never file a departure return and never return to Canada, the CRA can't touch them.
 This is increasingly untrue [12][15].

 International collection mechanisms

 • Tax treaty mutual collection: Many of Canada's 90+ tax treaties include mutual collection assistance provisions.
-Under these agreements, treaty partner countries can collect Canadian tax debts on the CRA's behalf, just as Canada can collect foreign tax debts for treaty partners.
-Major economies including the United States, United Kingdom, Australia, France, Germany, Japan, Korea, and most EU countries participate.
+Treaty partner countries can collect Canadian tax debts on behalf of the CRA.
+The US, UK, Australia, France, Germany, Japan, Korea, China, and most EU countries participate.

-• OECD Convention on Mutual Administrative Assistance: Canada is a signatory to this multilateral convention, which allows for mutual assistance in tax collection among participating countries.
+• OECD Convention on Mutual Administrative Assistance in Tax Matters: Canada is a signatory to this multilateral convention.

 What the CRA can still reach

-• Canadian bank accounts: Any accounts you left open can be frozen or seized.
+• Canadian bank accounts: Accounts left open can be frozen or garnished.

-• Canadian real estate: Liens can be placed on property you still own in Canada.
+• Canadian real estate: Liens can be placed on property you still own.

-• Canadian credit history: Outstanding CRA debts can appear in credit reporting.
+• Canadian credit history: Outstanding CRA debts may appear on credit reports.

-• Future visa and immigration applications: Unresolved tax obligations can complicate future visa applications, including visitor visas, work permits, and PR applications.
+• Future visa and immigration applications: Unresolved tax obligations can complicate future applications.

-• Crypto and securities: CRS reporting means the CRA can discover unreported investment gains years later, even if assets are held at foreign institutions.
+• Crypto and securities: CRS reporting means the CRA may discover unreported gains years later.

-• For filed returns, the CRA has 3 years to reassess (6 years for negligence, no limit for fraud or misrepresentation) [15].
+• For filed returns: the CRA has 3 years to reassess (6 years for negligence, no limit for fraud) [15].

-• For unfiled returns, there is no limitation period at all.
+• For unfiled returns: there is no limitation period.
 The CRA can assess at any time, even decades later [15].

-• The collections limitation period (6-10 years) only starts when a Notice of Assessment is issued.
-No filing means no assessment means no clock starts.
+• The collection limitation period (6-10 years) only starts when a notice of assessment is issued.

-• Certain actions can restart the limitation period, including making a payment, acknowledging the debt, or the CRA commencing collection action [15].
+• Certain actions (making a payment, acknowledging the debt, the CRA commencing collection action) can restart the clock [15].

 The bottom line

-International data sharing is increasing every year.
-The CRS now covers 100+ jurisdictions, and new bilateral agreements are signed regularly.
-The risk of non-compliance grows over time, not shrinks.
-In nearly every case, the cost of proper compliance, including professional fees, is significantly less than the cost of penalties, interest, and potential legal consequences of getting caught years later [5][16].
+International data sharing increases every year.
+CRS now covers over 100 jurisdictions.
+The risk of non-compliance grows with time.
+In almost every case, the cost of compliance is significantly less than the cost of penalties, interest, and legal consequences of being caught years later [5][16].

 How to become a non-resident for tax purposes

-Ending your status as a Canadian tax resident, meaning you are no longer subject to Canadian tax on your worldwide income, requires more than simply leaving the country.
+To sever Canadian tax residency, it takes more than simply leaving the country.
 The CRA evaluates your residential ties to determine whether you have truly become a non-resident [2].

 Steps to cleanly sever tax residency